pyyding/pyyding.github.io/jaam-privacy.md

 As of this moment, the saved data consists only of starred routes.

-If you have questions about this notice or wish to receive/delete your app data from the servers, email me at jaam@kaspar-pyyding.com
+If you have questions about this notice or wish to receive/delete your app data from the servers, email me at jaam@pyyd.ing